dssg/hitchhikers-guide/dssg-manual/summer-overview/README.md

 finalized until the fellowship begins.
 You will find out your project and team assignments in the second week of the fellowship.

-We ask all our project partners to come to Chicago in the first two weeks of the summer.
+We ask all our project partners to come meet their team in the first two weeks of the summer.
 During partner visits, you’ll spend a lot of time talking through the problem and the data with them, and they give a presentation to the fellowship.
 We want you to meet the people you’re working with face to face.
 This also gives all of the fellows a chance to hear about all of the projects and for the partners to meet other project partners and the other fellows.